 - While the dough is proofing, roast the blackberries.
 Toss the berries with honey and a pinch of salt.
 Spread the berries in an even layer on the prepared baking sheet.
 Roast the fruit for 20 minutes or until softened.
 Remove from the oven and transfer the berries to a bowl.
 Lightly smash them to release the juices and let them cool completely.

-- Combine ½ cup sugar with 2 tbsp lemon zest until well combined.
+- Combine ½ cup sugar with 2 tablespoon lemon zest until well combined.
 Set aside.

 - Grease a 9x5 loaf pan.
 Carefully transfer the squares to the pan.
 Cover the bread and proof for 30 minutes in a warm area.

 - Reduce oven temperature to 350 degrees F.

 - Brush the top of the loaf with egg wash.
 Bake the roasted blackberry lemon pull apart bread for 50 minutes - 1 hour or until golden brown.
 Remove from the oven and let cool on a wire rack.